ph7klw76/SIF3008/Kronig-Penney_Model.md

 # Python Code for the Kronig-Penney Model

-Here’s the complete Python code for the Kronig-Penney model for plotting the band structure:
+Here’s the complete Python code for the Kronig-Penney model for plotting the band structure and calculating the bandgap:

 ```python
 # Python Code for the Kronig-Penney Model